gustavo-alberto/MicroManipulatorStepper/README.md

 | `M58`          | Get firmware version.                                                      |
 | `M204 L A`     | Set linear and angular acceleration. <br>• `L`: linear acceleration <br>• `A`: angular acceleration |

+Note: The communication protocol uses 3D vectors for rotations.
+The direction represents the rotation axis and the length of the vector represents the angle of rotation around the axis.

 ## Youtube Video
 [![Watch the video](images/thumbnail.jpg)](https://youtu.be/MgQbPdiuUTw)